SciTools/cf-units/cf_units/_udunits2_parser/README.md

 ### Updating the ANTLR version

 The [compile.py script](compile.py) copies the ANTLR4 runtime into the _antlr4_runtime
-directory, and this should be commited to the repository.
+directory, and this should be committed to the repository.
 This means that we do not have a runtime dependency on ANTLR4 (which was found to be challenging due to the fact that you need to pin to a specific version of the ANTLR4 runtime, and aligning this version with other libraries which also have an ANTLR4 dependency is impractical).